Katy600/CV/README.md

 As a teacher, I am adept at researching new material, communicating ideas effectively and designing and planning visual and interactive learning experiences, all of which are transferrable to software development.

-My drive to learn how to code was initially fuelled by a web app idea which aimed to match teachers skills, educational philosophies and values to their ideal school.
+My drive to learn how to code was initially fuelled by a web app idea as an aid for teachers.
 This project led me to seek out online resources such as Codeacademy and get involved in Meetup groups including Codebar.

-I am now looking for a full stack junior developer role in a vibrant company with a culture of paired coding and sharing knowledge in which I can continue to learn to my full capacity.
+I am now looking for a full stack junior developer role in a vibrant company with a culture of paired coding and shared knowledge in which I can continue to learn to my full capacity.

 ## Skills
 #### Communication skills
-Working as a teacher enabled me to develop skills such as being able to:
+As a teacher I develop skills such as being able to:
 - Break down challenging concepts for a range of ages and levels.
 -  Share lesson plans effectively with colleagues.
 -  Deliver pupil feedback to parents in a professional yet approachable manner.

-During my time at Makers I developed effective pairing skills and was able to:
+At Makers I developed effective pairing skills and was able to:
 - Discuss what we want to achieve as a pair.
 - Break down ideas and problems through diagramming and chunking.
 - Take regular turns to navigate and drive.
-- Support each others in our differing ideas and stay open to change.
+- Support each other in our differing ideas and stay open to change.

 #### Collaboration
-Working as a part of a team within a school has led me to value practices such as:
+As part of a team within a school led me to value practices such as:
 - Regular planning meetings which create a sense of purpose and focus.
-- A culture of sharing resources, ideas, honest reflections and a mutural desire to improve our practice through creative and solution based approaches.
+- A culture of sharing resources, ideas, honest reflections and a mutual desire to improve our practice through creative and solution based approaches.

-During our project week at Makers we:
+During project week at Makers we:
 - Held regular standups and retros.
-- Used Waffle to support us in managing our issues; achieve our MVP and manage our work flow effectively.
+- Used Waffle to support us in managing our issues, achieve our MVP and manage our work flow effectively.

 #### Rising to new challenges
 Teaching is a dynamic and agile profession which is constantly changing.
 Consequently I:
-- Taught the new IT curriculum, introducing children to HTML; coding with the software 'Scratch'; investigating the internet and editing a Wiki page.
+- Taught the new IT curriculum, introducing children to HTML, coding with the software 'Scratch', investigating the internet and editing a Wiki page.
 - Learned and implemented new pedagogical approaches.
-- Adapted to the continual revisions of the curriculum.
+- Adapted to the continual revision of the curriculum.

 During Makers:
 - Our final project involved learning Xcode and Swift 3 in order to build a realtime, multiplayer drawing game in just 2 weeks.